 How to Strengthen the Veins in Your Legs

-Here are the top 5 things that are putting you at risk of developing varicose veins:
+Top 5 things putting you at risk of developing varicose veins

 Though it is a myth that only old people get varicose veins, it is true that as you age, you become more and more susceptible to them.
 In fact, one of every two adults over the age of 50 will get varicose veins.
 The more and more your veins are used over time, the more at risk they become of weakening, and thus causing problems.

 Curious to debunk more myths about varicose veins?
 Explore this blog post.

 We hate to break it to you, but no matter what you do to fight the onset of varicose veins, if your mother had them, and your grandmother had them, chances are good you will too.
 There are healthy habits that you can attempt to try to reduce your risk of developing vein problems, but genes may make it inevitable for you.

 If you are pregnant or going through menopause, you may find yourself getting varicose veins.
 Pregnancy increases the amount of blood in a woman’s body, needed to support the growing baby.
 However, to account for the increase of blood, the woman’s veins may enlarge.
 In addition, as her uterus grows throughout the pregnancy, she will experience more pressure on her veins.

 5. Sedentary lifestyle

 There are a number of problems you put yourself at risk for if you spend too much time sitting, and one of them is varicose veins.
 If you are sitting or standing for extended periods of time, you are forcing your veins to work harder in order to get that blood back up to your heart.
 And the result of that is varicose veins.
 But don’t worry, we’ve got good news.
 There are things that you can do in order to strengthen the veins in your legs, and we are here to share those things with you today.